chamathns/junit-writer/docs/architecture.md

 In this workflow, multiple specialized agents work together to analyze the code, generate tests, run them, and fix any issues.
 The ADK provides the framework for agent communication and coordination.

-## Design Patterns

-JUnit Writer uses several design patterns:

-- **Factory Pattern**: For creating adapters and services
-- **Strategy Pattern**: For selecting different modes of operation
-- **Adapter Pattern**: For interfacing with external systems
-- **Facade Pattern**: For providing a simplified interface to complex subsystems
-- **Command Pattern**: For encapsulating commands as objects
-- **Observer Pattern**: For event handling and progress reporting

 ## Extensibility

 The clean architecture and use of interfaces make JUnit Writer highly extensible: